constcut/aim/README.md

 ## Features

 * Add new task (aim), it can have: time\date, comments, tree hash tags, priority, parent aim, repeat period
-* View or edit single aim, with possibilities: add web links related to aim, navigate through child aims, set current progress, export aim into file (import is also availible)
+* View or edit single aim, with possibilities: add web links related to aim, navigate through child aims, set current progress, export aim into file (import is also available)
 * Track time of running aim (several aims could be running at the same time)
 * Navigate through tree of aims (parent\child)
 * Navigate through tree of tags (for example #code.refactoring.cpp and #code.refactoring.qml would be grouped)